torobravo/edt/README.md

-# edt
+# BookLibraryAPI
+Implementation of a web API in C# using .NET 8 to manage a small book library.
+This system enable basic operations related to books in the system.
+An in-memory database is used for demonstration purposes, but it can be swapped for a real database without breaking the current implementation.

-Software Developer Technical Assessment Education Development Trust - October 2024
+Software Developer Technical Assessment for Education Development Trust - October 2024

 ## Setup
-Run the following command to clone the project to your local repository
+Run the following command to clone the project into your local repository
 ```bash
     git clone https://github.com/torobravo/edt.git
 ```